robweber/trash-panda/README.md

 In the Dashboards menu you can find a link to the Issues dashboard.
 This page shows all services that currently are in either a warning or critical state.

-### Groups

-Clicking the Groups menu option will show a list of all host groups currently active.
-By default all hosts are in the _Ungrouped_ group.
-Defining groups allows grouping similar hosts so they can be displayed together.
-Entering the group view is the same view as the Overview dashboard but filtered for the specific group.

 ### Tags

-Also on the Dashboards menu is the Tags dashboard.
-Here you can find a list of all configured tags.
-Clicking one will show all services configured with that [Service Tag](#service-tags).
-Tags will also been shown on the Host Status page next to each service.
+Tags can be configured for both hosts and services to group related devices.
+Host Tags will show all tags assigned to hosts while services tags show all tags assigned to services.
+Tags will also be shown on the Host Status page for each device.
+[Tags](#tags) must be defined prior to being used.

 ### Performance Data